creativeArtie/ChainerJS/README.md

 This is a simple presenter with two parameters: a unique tag name and run function.
 It comes with these functions
 * `attr` gets the data from either it's `data-*` attribute or from virtual attribute
 * `update(id, value)` inform a model that one of its field has been updated.
 * `get()` gets the underlining HTML tag.
-In the future, this HTML taga can be deleted.
+In the future, this HTML tag can be deleted.

 ##System
 This tells the ChainerJS what to do when it is reloading or loading the html files.
 It comes with these functions